 Remove any long pauses or interruptions in your podcast episode.
 If the episode ended up too long, you could take out unneeded sections, too.
 Just make sure the final podcast episode still sounds like a natural conversation.

 Your podcast is recorded and edited, and you’re ready to release it for the world to hear.
 Congratulations!
 Use your hosting site to launch your podcast on all major streaming services.

 You’ll need to use a podcast hosting service to share your episodes.
 Podcast hosting platforms are where the file hosting and the podcast’s RSS feed for your podcast will live.
 From there, your podcast can be distributed on streaming platforms such as Spotify or Apple Podcasts.
-Choose from podcast hosting platforms such as:
+Choose from podcast hosting platforms and more than one podcast directory such as:

 You can market your podcast by sharing snippets or show notes on social media.
 Intentionally work on building a social media following among your target audience so they’ll be eager to listen.